facebook/react/docs/_posts/2014-08-03-community-roundup-21.md

 [Craig McKeachie](http://www.funnyant.com/author/admin/) author of [Javascript Framework Guide](http://www.funnyant.com/javascript-framework-guide/) wrote an excellent news named ["What is React.js?
 Another Template Library?](http://www.funnyant.com/reactjs-what-is-it/)

-- Is React a Template Library?
+- Is React a template library?
-- Is React Similar to Web Components?
+- Is React similar to Web Components?
-- Are the Virtual DOM and Shadow DOM the Same?
+- Are the Virtual DOM and Shadow DOM the same?
-- Can React be used with other JavaScript MVC Frameworks?
+- Can React be used with other JavaScript MVC frameworks?
-- Who Uses React.js?
+- Who uses React?
-- Is React a Premature Optimization if you aren’t Facebook or Instagram?
+- Is React a premature optimization if you aren’t Facebook or Instagram?
-- Can I Work with Designers?
+- Can I work with designers?
-- Will React Hurt my Search Engine Optimization (SEO)?
+- Will React hurt my search engine optimizations (SEO)?
-- Is React a Framework for Building Applications or a Library with One Feature?
+- Is React a framework for building applications or a library with one feature?
 - Are components a better way to build an application?
 - Can I build something complex with React?

 ## Referencing Dynamic Children

-While Matt Zabriskie was working on [react-tabs](https://www.npmjs.org/package/react-tabs) he discovered how to use React.Children.map and React.addons.cloneWithProps in order to [referencing dynamic children](http://www.mattzabriskie.com/blog/react-referencing-dynamic-children).
+While Matt Zabriskie was working on [react-tabs](https://www.npmjs.org/package/react-tabs) he discovered how to use React.Children.map and React.addons.cloneWithProps in order to [refere dynamic children](http://www.mattzabriskie.com/blog/react-referencing-dynamic-children).

 ```javascript
 var App = React.createClass({